benoitc/gaffer/docs/commands/watch.rst

 Watch changes in gaffer
 =======================

-This command allows you to watch changes n a locla or remote gaffer node.
+This command allows you to watch changes in local or remote gaffer node.